3cp/contextual-proxy/README.md

 wrapped.$index = 2;
 ```

-When you assign some variable not exists in obj, parent and contextual variables,
-the proxy will create a new property on the obj or contextual variables.
+When you assign some variable not exists in wrapped object, parent object and contextual variables, the proxy will create a new property on the object or contextual variables.

 ```js
 // Create contextual variable $foo with value 1.